 Both fear and pain are two obvious things that no one wants any of (at least in themselves).
 As fear builds up, this leads to my greater emotional discomfort, which ultimately becomes a noticeable pain that puts me out of balance.
 The cogs upstairs compress while the anxious story plays, generating heat, sweat, and tears to the surface of my body.
 This is an inside-out movement.

 Therefore, fear is a thought-only internal response that whips from within.
 While on the other hand, standard pain is undesirable contact with the outside world, and thus an outside-in movement.
 Or it is more significant outside pressures that send stronger signals across my nervous system.
 Unless, however, I’m born with a built-in hereditary illness that causes physical grief regardless of external factors.
 Then I have my upline to thank for that.

-Typically, my fears are a dull and drawn out but adaptable process.
-While pain is the shorter but sharper response.
+Typically, my fears are a dull and drawn-out but adaptable process.
+While pain is the shorter but sharper response (adaptable to a certain degree).
 Overall, I prefer the lesser of the two evils, whichever one that may be at the time.